ThomasMSmit/Portfolio-Thomas-Smit/README.md

 *I HAD NO TIME LEFT DUE TO COMPLICATIONS IN THE SCEDULE TO MAKE MY MILESTONE PROJECT PROPPERLY.*

-### media: The photo used in this project is my own. obtained from my files.
+### Media: The photo used in this project is my own. obtained from my files.

 ### Acknowledgements: inspiration for this project comes from the mini project: putting it all together.
 As i used a the written code from that project to make this project.